 Whether it’s a luxury retreat in Ibiza’s trendy old town, a bargain beach break in Menorca or a family-friendly package holiday in Majorca, Olympic Holidays has an inspired choice of irresistible best-value holidays.
 Choose from adults-only resorts for grown-up ‘me-time’ and pampering or hotels with children’s clubs and an array of swimming pools for super splashy fun.

-A range of all-inclusive packages is also available so families, friends and couples can plan ahead by placing a low deposit to the secure their 2016 holiday.
+A range of all-inclusive packages is also available so that families, friends and couples can plan ahead by placing a low deposit to the secure their 2018 holiday.